GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### High-end
 - great for legendaries, as long as you can manage your cooldowns
-- Tag Team is a must as it lowers skill cooldowns
+- Tag Team is recommended as it lowers skill cooldowns
 - preferred skills are blinder firefly and jammer pulse
 - lower cooldowns